Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822: Analysis

 Given the uncertainties introduced by applying aperture corrections, we opted to calculate these only for the {\it V} and \YE filters.
 Total magnitudes in other passbands were then obtained by combining the small-aperture colours with the aperture-corrected {\it V} or \YE magnitudes, a valid approach considering that star clusters should not exhibit strong colour gradients.
 In this way, all bands are placed on the same total-magnitude scale without requiring uncertain, band-by-band aperture corrections.
 For the IC\,10 {\it V}-band photometry, the slope of the growth curves was calculated using the difference between the magnitudes calculated within 1\farcs6 and 2\farcs7 aperture radii, and the aperture corrections were calculated from the magnitude difference between 1\farcs6 and 5\farcs4 aperture radii.
 Figure\,\ref{fig:apcorr} illustrates a linear least squares fit to the data.
 For NGC\,6822, we used apertures of 2\farcs3 and 3\farcs8 for the slope of the growth curves and 2\farcs3 and 7\farcs5 for the aperture corrections, corresponding to the same physical radii as in IC\,10.
 The same-sized physical apertures were used for calculating the \Euclid \YE aperture corrections.
 To prevent over-correction, we limited the maximum aperture correction to be the largest one observed in the isolated clusters, which avoided extrapolating beyond the linear relationship shown in Fig.\,\ref{fig:apcorr}.
 Thus, the maximum aperture corrections applied were {\it V} = $-1.2$ and $-0.6$, and \YE = $-1.4$ and $-0.8$ for NGC\,6822 and IC\,10, respectively.
 The mean corrections were somewhat smaller, {\it V} = $-0.76$ and $-0.44$, and \YE = $-0.78$ and $-0.33$ for NGC\,6822 and IC\,10, respectively.
 Mean aperture correction uncertainties, derived from the slope and intercept uncertainties of the relationship, were approximately 0.02–0.05 magnitudes and were combined in quadrature with photometric errors from Poisson noise, sky background uncertainty, and zeropoint uncertainties.

-Tables~\ref{Table:6822_phot} and \ref{Table:ic10_phot} present the photometric measurements for all candidates with classes 1--4 and will be made available electronically.
+Tables~\ref{Table:6822_phot} and \ref{Table:ic10_phot} present the photometric measurements for all candidates with classes 1--4 and are available at the CDS.
 In NGC\,6822, the resulting median photometric uncertainties in the {\it V}- and \YE-bands are 0.02 and 0.04 for the brightest 50\% of clusters, increasing to 0.08 and 0.13 among the faintest half.
 In IC\,10, the corresponding photometric uncertainties are 0.05 and 0.06 for the brighter clusters, rising to 0.08 and 0.22 in the fainter population.
 Some clusters were particularly faint in some photometric bands or partially obscured by nearby bright stars, resulting in large photometric errors.
 These clusters are excluded from our analysis and flagged in our photometry tables with an asterisk.